abhishek-mule/OmniVid-Lite/README.md

 uvicorn app.main:app --reload
 ```

-> **Note:** For a full, functional pipeline, a separate worker process would typically run the render queue.
-For this MVP, the render process may be executed directly in the backend thread or via a simple background process.
+> **Note:** This setup runs the FastAPI server.
+For full asynchronous rendering as outlined in the pipeline, you would typically need a separate **worker process** running alongside the backend to pick up and execute the queued render tasks.

 -----